LSSTDESC/ObsStrat/code/modifyWFD/readme.md

 `check_WFD_footprint_from_undithfieldID.ipynb` re-creates the WFD footprint based on the undithered fieldIDs and compare the result from the HEALPix-pixels based footprint.

+`modified_wfd_mollwiede.ipynb` re-creates the WFD footprint from the saved healpix pixels using the matplotlib `mollweide` project (to get ra, dec lines).

 #### Outputs
 All the outputs are in `/global/homes/a/awan/desc/wfd_footprint/`, including:
 - `WFDfootprint_nside256_HEALPixels.csv` with the HEALPix pixels that constitute the proposed WFD.